m-a-d-n-e-s-s/madness/src/apps/molresponse/Docs/Notes.md

 Returns a bool to redo the groundstate hamiltonian calculation if groundstate orbitals change

 If the default wavelet order does not equal to the wavelet order of the GS orbitals then we re-read the orbitals from the archive.
-We then reconstruct the orbitals with `reconstruct(world, Gparams.orbitals);`
+We then reconstruct the orbitals with `reconstruct(world, ground_orbitals);`

-`reconstruct(world, Gparams.orbitals);`
+`reconstruct(world, ground_orbitals);`
 ``` reconstruct a vector of functions
 set fence to false
 for f in vF: